teivah/100-go-mistakes/README.md

 # 100 Go Mistakes and How to Avoid Them

-Source code and community space of 📖 100 Go Mistakes and How to Avoid Them, published by Manning in August 2022.
+Source code and community space of 📖 _100 Go Mistakes and How to Avoid Them_, published by Manning in August 2022.

 ![](cover2.png)